BastionDevs/NotSkype/README.md

 Test out our experimental menus, feedback in _Issues_.

 ## NotSkypeServer
 Server for Client to connect to, includes a wrapper for NotSkypeTCPServer.

+## NotSkypeTCPServer
+Project files for the TCP Server, which handles Login and Message transfer.
+Based on Bastion Unified Server Platform.

-## Contributors
+# Contributors
 @nlite (Discord not GitHub)
 @ItsAndrewDev (```_windows7_``` on Discord)